 Nadia's Tears (human trafficking) - Years ago, one of my students enlightened me to the fact that human trafficking still exists.
 After confirming this through some simple research, I felt the issue weigh upon me.
 I wanted to write about the issue in a way that could be safely given to children.
 There are certainly aspects of the human trafficking topic not suitable to young adults or children, but it's an important enough issue to give as much positive exposure to as possible.

-Not for Sale by David Batstone is a fine non-fiction book that gives a nice overview of the topic, but it's more sad than an entertaining story.
+by David Batstone is a fine non-fiction book that gives a nice overview of the topic, but it's more sad than an entertaining story.
 I wanted to hit both notes: talk about the issue; write a good story.
+Not for Sale

 Ashlynn's Dreams Audiobook Cover Art - by Timothy Sparvero